 Best Dresses for You: Any dress that draws attention to your upper body is a good option.
 Belted styles, drop-waist dresses, swing dresses, dresses with an embellished top or an empire waist all fit this criterion.
 A-line dresses, wrap dresses, and dresses with full skirts are also great options, as they help conceal the midsection.
 A major asset of apple body types is their legs, so feel free to flaunt them in shorter dresses!

-What NOT to Wear: Anything that turns the eye to your midsection, such as horizontal lines, natural waistlines, and fitted tops.
+What NOT to Wear: Anything that turns the eye to your midsection, such as:

-Some styling experts also create a separate category for petite women (less than 5ft 3inches tall) with a slender body type.
+Some styling experts also create a separate category for petite women (shorter than 5 ft 3inches) with a slender body type.
 For these women, they suggest wearing fitted dresses to accentuate their lean physique and dresses with a belt around the waist to help create a more flattering shape.
 Short dresses that allow you to show a little leg can go a long way, and an asymmetrical hemline can help you look taller.
 Finally, slim-fitting dresses with pleating or vertical prints and a V-neckline will help elongate your silhouette.

 Why Love Your Dress